Osstem-AI/3DTeethSeg/README.md

 # License
 All scipts are released under the GPL-3.0 license.
+COPYRIGHT © OSSTEM IMPLANT CO., LTD. ALL RIGHTS RESERVED.

 # Contact
-If you have any questions about the code or need the code for reproduction, please contact via email.
+If you have any questions about the code or need the code for reproduction, please contact via email(thyong@osstem.com).